THE SP THEORY OF INTELLIGENCE

 - Artificial General Intelligence: The SP theory of intelligence as a foundation for the development of a general, human-level thinking machine (PDF, bit.ly/2hPK2XS).

 - Distinctive features and advantages: The SP theory of intelligence: distinctive features and advantages (PDF, IEEE Access, 4, 216-246, 2016, bit.ly/2qgq5QF).
-See also Awards for IEEE Access.
+See also Awards for IEEE Access, and IEEE Access received an impact factor of 3.244 in the 2016 JCR release.

 - SP-neural: Information compression, multiple alignment, and the representation and processing of knowledge in the brain (PDF, Frontiers in Psychology, 7, 1584, 2016, bit.ly/2esmYyt).